SAP-archive/iot-edge-samples/edge-ml-welding-sound/README.md

 1. Log into SAP Edge Services Policy Service.

 2. Click on the **Settings** tile.
 In the **Settings** tile:
-    - Set the SAP IoT Service credentials to match the IoT Service instance that your edge platform is registered with (please refer to the above JAM link if you have no done so already!).
+    - Set the  SAP IoT credentials to match the SAP IoT tenant that your edge platform is registered with (please refer to the above JAM link if you have no done so already!).
     - Ensure that the "*Allow upload of Custom Services (OSGi bundles) to my IoT Edge Platforms*" option is checked.
     - Save your settings.